View Virginia McReaken's Obituary on GoEdwardsville.com and share memories

 She was preceded by her husband, Owen McReaken; son, Charles McReaken; and her parents, Joe and Helen (nee Blizard) Geries.

-Surviving are her daughter, Cynthia McReaken of Litchfield, IL; grandchildren, Charles (Kristyn) McReaken and Cassandra Jensen; great-grandchildren, Owen, Harrison and Ellie McReaken, Natasha Jensen and Andrea Guzeman.
+Surviving are her daughter, Cynthia Louise McReaken of Litchfield, IL; grandchildren, Charles (Kristyn) McReaken of Champaign, IL, and Cassandra N. Perez of San Antonio, TX; great-grandchildren, Owen, Harrison and Ellie McReaken of Champaign, IL and Natasha Jensen and Andrea Guzeman of San Antonio, TX.

-Memorials may be made to .
+Memorials may be made to a .
 Online expressions of sympathy may be made at www.Richesonfh.com

-Graveside services will be held on Monday, Oct.
+In celebration of her life graveside services will be held at 11 a.m.
+Monday, Oct.
 14, 2019, at Oaklawn Cemetery, Glen Carbon, IL with Rev. Danny Logsdon officiating.